FunnelKit

 Automations section and click on the create automation button

-You’ll see a pool of pre-built automation that you can import with just one click to kickstart your email marketing immediately.
+You’ll see a pool of pre-built automations that you can import with just one click to kickstart your email marketing immediately.

 However, we are going to build ours from scratch.
 To do so, click ‘Start from Scratch’ and assign a proper name to your new automation.